Feel free to download this information as a printable friendly PDF

 You need to be absolutely sure that you can take care of your cat or kitten for the entirety of their life.
 Aside from the routine healthcare such as flea and worming treatments, more about annual vaccinations and neutering, there may be other unexpected veterinary costs if your cat is ill or involved in an accident.

 Over the years most people grow very close to their cats and regard them as members of the family or companions, rather than pets.
 So it’s important to make sure that you’ll be able to help your cat if they need emergency veterinary treatment; take out either pet insurance or set up your own ‘pet fund’.

-A.R.C. and most other charities try to ensure that this is done by asking you to sign for this when you adopt a kitten.
+ARC and most other charities try to ensure that this is done by asking you to sign and agree to this when you adopt a kitten.
 Most charities neuter cats over 3 ½ months, before they are adopted.

 Please consider this expense before you take on a kitten.

-• A first litter, despite the myth that a cat should have one, can put your cat at risk, and neutering means she is less likely to suffer lethal viruses through mating
+- A first litter (despite the myth that a cat should have one), can put your cat at risk.
+Neutering means she is less likely to suffer lethal viruses through mating

-Many thousands of kittens are born every year.
-Many of these will become unwanted and homeless within the first year.
+Thousands of kittens are born every year and many of these will become unwanted and homeless within their first year.
 Some of these unwanted kittens and cats will find new homes but many of them will be destroyed because there are simply not enough homes.